batanoffs/e-books/README.md

 -   [ ] fix issues with session expire and users
 -   [ ] fix issues with cookies token for admins validation
--   [ ] fix server duplicate code - replace with already created utils
+-   [x] fix server duplicate code - replace with already created utils
 -   [ ] fix css warnings (low priority)
 -   [ ] fix catalog hover buttons issues and functionality
 -   [ ] fix issues with Menu component from Material UI for anchorEl property
 -   [x] update cart logic and think about state management issues for items and quantity
 -   [ ] updated carousels functionality buttons etc
 -   [ ] update theme and reuseable code for scss and maybe react
--   [ ] update add property for product type to each model schema of items/products
--   [ ] create filters for catalog Pages
+-   [ ] update filters for catalog Pages
--   [ ] create logic for checkout page
+-   [ ] update logic for checkout page
--   [ ] redesign discuss business logic for buy now button
+-   [ ] add property for product type to each model schema of items/products
--   [ ] decide on how much material ui components will be used (performance issues)

 ## Usage